feroda/docker-nao/README.md

 ## Running

-At first, you need to downalod and install the `docker-compose` software.
+At first, you need to download and install the `docker-compose` software.

 After that, just clone the repo and issue: